News

 Opening the session, Yuan Yoshinaga (AEON Environmental Foundation) noted that the Foundation was the first of its kind in Japan to focus on the environment, and its activities included tree planting and environmental education for youth.

-Panelists shared their experiences and ideas to enhance youth involvement in global decision-making processes.
-Shiho Ito (student, Akita International University) pointed out language barriers at international conferences, noting that interpretation services are often limited to select languages.
+The first panel session was moderated by Sandra Lorena Gómez Ramírez (Consultant, UNU-IAS; UNU-IAS MSc graduate).
+Panelists shared their experiences and ideas to enhance meaningful participation in global decision-making processes.
+Winner of Best Performance Award at the GYM speech contest Shiho Ito (student, Global Studies Program, Akita International University) pointed out language barriers at international conferences, noting that interpretation services are often limited to select languages.
 She emphasized that youth should be treated as rightful participants in discussions and not labeled as immature or inexperienced.

-Taira Ishiguro (student, the University of Tokyo) highlighted difficulties in finding entry points to engage with other youth groups involved in biodiversity conservation activities.
+Recipient of the Runner-Up Award at the GYM speech contest Taira Ishiguro (student, Graduate School of Agricultural and Life Sciences, the University of Tokyo) highlighted difficulties in finding entry points to engage with other youth groups involved in biodiversity conservation activities.
 He stressed that participation in COP16 through the GYM programme was an important first step in building global networks.

 Kevin Lunzalu (Regional Co-coordinator, GYBN Africa) discussed challenges faced by African youth such as limited access to government-led biodiversity initiatives, and difficulties in scaling up youth projects due to complex financing systems.
 He addressed the disconnection among environmental conventions and the silos within climate and biodiversity youth networks, calling for stronger global collaboration.

-Introducing GYBN as a mechanism supporting youth involvement in the CBD COPs, Christian Schwarzer (Global North Focal Point, GYBN) highlighted capacity, finance, system and sustainability barriers in youth empowerment activities.
+Introducing GYBN as a mechanism supporting youth involvement in the CBD COPs, Christian Schwarzer (GYBN) highlighted capacity, finance, system and sustainability barriers in youth empowerment activities.
 He called for strengthening multi-stakeholder partnerships including the private sector.

 Marie-Claire Graf (Co-Founder, Youth Negotiators Academy) highlighted a whole-of-society approach, emphasizing the importance of viewing multilateral systems as opportunities for change where youth can actively contribute.